minustime/repoexplorer/README.md

 The application consists of a client side app written in [AngularJS 1.4.3](https://angularjs.org/), the UI look and feel is provided by
 [Bootstrap](http://getbootstrap.com/css).

-The markup is written in [Jade](http://jade-lang.com), which gets compiled into HTML markup during the build process.
+The markup is written in [Jade](http://jade-lang.com), which gets compiled into HTML during the build process.
 [Sass](http://sass-lang.com/) is used for some minimal styling, compiled into CSS during the build process.

 [Bower](http://bower.io) is used to manage the app dependencies and [Gulp](http://gulpjs.com/) is used to compile the